dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

-## BFT consensus inside the DAG
+## Fin: BFT Consensus Using Trans DAG

-Here, we describe an extremely simple in-DAG protocol which is based on PBFT, that has one round commit rule.
+**Fin** is a simple BFT protocol built uding Trans DAG.
+Fin is based on PBFT but leveraging Trans DAG, has a one-phase commit rule and an extremely simple leader protocol.
-We call it Fin, a small part of a shark's tail.
+The name Fin, a small part of a shark's tail, stands for the protocol succinctness,

 The Fin protocol works in a view-by-view manner.
 View numbers are embedded in DAG messages using the `setMeta()` API.
 We refer to a message `m` as a _view-r message_ if it carries a meta-information field `m.meta = r`.
 Note, Protocol views do *NOT* correspond to DAG layers, but rather, view numbers are explicitly embedded in the meta-information field of messages.